donaljof/UD_P5_MachineLearning/README.md

         Accuracy: 0.83367       Precision: 0.38265      Recall: 0.40350 F1: 0.39280     F2: 0.39915
         Total predictions: 15000        True positives:  807    False positives: 1302   False negatives: 1193   True negatives: 11698
 ```
+The final classifer results in a high accuracy of 83% though given the small number of POI's relative to total points in the dataset this is not a great reflection of the classifier performance.
+The overall F1 score of 0.39 is based on equal parts precision and recall with only a small difference  between these metrics.
+This shows the classifer is not stongly weighted towards locating all true positives of avoiding incorrect classification.
+This balance doesn't point towards any weakness of the classifier though the overall F1 score is not particularly good.
+This may be as a result of the a difficult and small dataset with a low number of possible true positives.
+Its also possible that a stonger classifer exists that was simply not found and explored by this porject.

 # Conclusion
 ---